CE-Programming/toolchain/docs/static/getting-started.rst

 .. note::

     The toolchain requires the installation folder and any project folders to not contain any spaces.
-    This is a limitation of the :code:`make` command.
+    This is due to a limitation of the :code:`make` command.

 Building Programs
 -----------------